Ravensthorpe, West Yorkshire: History

 Before the building of textile mills in the 1870s the main economic activity in the area was the production of malt for the brewing industry and coke production based around the mine in the Shill Bank area.

 Following the Second World War, large areas of Ravensthorpe were demolished as part of the slum clearance programme.
-A brief poem from the time read.

-Ravensthorpe, Ravensthorpe, what are they doing to you?
-They're knocking down the houses and building far too few.
+On 31 December 1894 Ravensthorpe became a civil parish, being formed from the part of the parish of Mirfield in Ravensthorpe Urban District, on 1 April 1925 the parish was abolished and merged with Dewsbury.
+In 1921 the parish had a population of 6719.
+From 1894 to 1910 Ravensthorpe was an urban district.

-There is a railway station in Ravensthorpe, off Calder Road, opened in the 19th century, near the Thornhill Power Station.
+There is a railway station in Ravensthorpe, off Calder Road, opened in the 19th century, near the Thornhill power station.
 The station is on the Huddersfield Line and has a regular service to Huddersfield, Dewsbury and Leeds.

-Recent times

-From the 1960s onwards, immigrants moved into the area, especially from Pakistan.
-More recently, there has been a large immigration of Iraqi-Kurds, Hungarians and Romas (Gypsies) into the area.

-There were riots in February 2008, Pakistani and White British males began rioting against the Kurdish community in retaliation for a group attack by Kurds on a local English man.
-In 2007 riots began between Asians and Roma, allegedly due to the fact that Roma were giving the area a bad reputation.
-After these riots, the population of Central Europeans (mostly Hungarians) decreased significantly.
-Pakistanis are still the majority ethnic group living in Ravensthorpe.
-In 2008, a new shopping park was built next to the gyratory.
-Ravensthorpe is also home to the Dewsbury Bus Museum located on Foundry Street.